damianhakert/damianhakert.github.io/source/posts/2017-02-27-gitlab-8-dot-16-dot-7-released.html.md

 Today we're releasing version 8.16.7 for GitLab Community Edition (CE) and Enterprise Edition (EE).

-This version resolves a number of regressions and bugs in the [recent 8.16 release](/2017/01/22/gitlab-8-16-released).
+This version resolves a number of regressions and bugs in the [last month's 8.16 release](/2017/01/22/gitlab-8-16-released).

 Please read on for more details.